 - Baby Face Wood Souvenir Box

 6. Store Teeth in an Old Medicine Bottle

 A unique place to put them is into an old medicine bottle.
 If you have multiple kids, be sure to label each bottle with each child’s name.

 Really, be sure to label that the medicine bottle contains baby teeth rather than medicine, so you don’t accidentally swallow a tooth you thought was aspirin…

 If you’re looking for alternatives to a medicine bottle, here are a few “prettier” options:

-There are several people on Etsy that will make Baby Teeth Necklaces.
-You can get the in the following styles:
+There are also several people on Etsy that will make Baby Teeth Necklaces.
+You can get them in the following styles:

 - Baby Teeth Glass Vial Pendant Necklace

 - Sterling Silver Cast Baby Teeth Necklace

 - Stamped Sterling Silver with Swarovski Birthstone Charm